mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 - ✅ Visually define hitboxes directly on the weapon mesh
 - ✅ Each weapon can provide its own unique hitbox

-Here are a few more ideas I haven't tried yet but are certainly possible with this workflow:
+Here are a few more ideas I haven't tried yet but that are certainly possible with this workflow:

 - ❓ Multiple hitboxes with different effects (e.g. hilt deals blunt damage, blade deals cutting damage)
 - ❓ Damage scaling based on hit location (e.g. very tip of the blade deals less damage than the weighty center)